XanD0K/unit-converter/README.md

 ## Usage
 UnitConverter supports three modes: command-line (CLI), interactive, and API.
-On all approaches, users will have 8 actions available, each of which with its respective alias.
+On all approaches, users will have 8 actions available, each of which with its respective aliases.
 Bellow I'll describe all modes available, and how to use each command on that mode, with its alias and usage example:

 ### Interactive Mode
 Enter `python project.py` to launch the interactive menu with a guided experience.
 You just need to follow the instructions: